The 13 behavioral traditions behind every criterion.

 Framework Application

 The interface predictability criterion is grounded in Zajonc's mere exposure research.
-Standard navigation patterns, familiar layout conventions, and predictable interaction models all benefit from accumulated exposure across every site the visitor has used before.
-Novelty eliminates this benefit and requires the visitor to consciously process interface elements that should be invisible.
+Standard navigation patterns and familiar layout conventions benefit from accumulated exposure across every site the visitor has used before.
+Novelty eliminates this benefit.

 Informs: A4, E1, E3